abhirockzz/fn-java-sdk-invoke/README.md

 ### Build the JAR and configure environment variables

-Change to the correct directory (where you clone the example) `cd fn-java-sdk-invoke` and then build the JAR using `mvn clean install`
+Change to the correct directory (where you cloned the example) `cd fn-java-sdk-invoke` and then build the JAR using `mvn clean install`

 Set environment variables